About Me

 I’m a cradle Catholic who grew up going to Mass and Catholic school.
 If you had asked me in high school how my faith was, I would’ve said that it was great.
 Ha!
 Once I got sick though, I realized that I was unprepared to suffer despite the faith foundation I was grateful to have received from family, weekend Mass, and Catholic school.

 When my health situation didn’t resolve quickly, some people exited my life.
 It took many years for me to even get properly diagnosed, and it was hard for people understand my situation.
 Two of my friends even told me that I should just commit suicide- that this was too hard on my parents and on me.
-I realized that I had been unconsciously putting far too much importance on events, other people, and even ice cream- anything to look forward to basically, when what I needed to focus on was God.
+I realized that I had been unconsciously putting far too much importance on events, other people, and even ice cream- anything to look forward to, basically, when what I needed to focus on was God.
 Absolutely everything is fleeting except for God!

 I knew I had to bulk up on my faith and learn a lot more if I was going to get through this, but I had a lot of “why” questions.
 I was angry with God for allowing this to happen, and I felt that He loved others (who had smoother lives) more than He loved me.
 I struggled with the fact that I was never where I was “supposed to be” in life and never where others my age (or even those older or younger) were.
 I wanted to be healed and knew He could heal me, but why wasn’t that happening?
 Why do bad things happen to good people?

-So I embarked on quite the faith journey- learning as much as I could via spiritual direction, spending time in adoration, listening to extra homilies, reading scripture, articles, and books, listening to podcasts, going to daily Mass more frequently, etc. I had so much to learn about surrender and opening my heart to Him.
+So I embarked on quite the faith journey- learning as much as I could via spiritual direction, spending time in adoration, listening to extra homilies, reading scripture, the Catechism, articles, and books, listening to podcasts, going to daily Mass more frequently, etc. I had so much to learn about surrender and opening my heart to Him.
 I had to let go of “my way” and “my ideas” to really learn how to discern and hear His voice, all the while accepting that He doesn’t always step in to prevent suffering.
 I had to bulldoze some of the (well-intentioned) things I had heard or had been taught about the Catholic faith that were inaccurate, and I had to bulk up on things such as the Catholic teachings about suffering.
 It has not been (and still isn’t) an easy road, but Jesus has been walking with me every step of the way!

 How the Blog Started